EOSIO/eos/TUTORIAL.md

 ## Hello World Contract

-The next step we will create our first "hello world" contract.
-Create a new folder called "hello" and then create a file "hello/hello.cpp" with the following contents:
+We will now create our first "hello world" contract.
+Create a new folder called "hello", cd into the folder, then create a file "hello.cpp" with the following contents:

 #### hello/hello.cpp
 ```